joe-wehbe/emergency-response-unit/README.md

 php artisan migrate
 ```

-Navigate to the frontend folder, install necessary packages and dependencies, and run the frontend server
+Navigate to the frontend folder, install necessary packages and dependencies
 ```
 cd Frontend
 ```